 After hearing about a trial which is investigating how Type 2 Diabetes could be reversed, Lisa decided to give exante’s shake and soup diet a try as it was listed as a recommended product.
 A very low calorie diet like exante has been suggested to help people put Type 2 Diabetes into remission due to the rapid weight loss it can promote.

-Lisa’s managed to put her BMI into a healthy range and ultimately reverse her Type 2 Diabetes by eating between 800 and 850 calories a day.
-A recent blood test showed that she was no longer classed as diabetic!
+Lisa’s managed to put her BMI into a healthy range and ultimately put her Type 2 Diabetes into remission by eating between 800 and 850 calories a day as suggested by her GP.

 “Give it a go, if I can do it anyone can!”